Skip to main content

 Pipeline Overview

-Core operators (detection, classification, pose, segmentation, tracking) are stable.
-Cascade (op.foreach, op.croproi) and streaming APIs are still in development.
+Alpha Core operators (detection, classification, pose, segmentation, tracking) are stable.
+Cascade (op.for_each, op.crop_roi) and streaming APIs are still in development.

 This guide explains how pipeline stages fit together.
 All examples use from axelera.runtime import op.